-2. Mobile Moments
+2. Focus on Mobile Moments

 If you’re like most retailers, you are still trying to figure out your mobile strategy.
 As soon as you get close to seeing something work well, there are new devices and operating systems that change the rules.
 Once you see customers adopt a certain behavior, a new trend comes along and that behavior stops.

 There are, however, some stable mobile moments that can help you to boost your list.
 I often see vague mobile calls-to-action littered throughout stores.
 We’re on Twitter.
 Download our App.
 Join Our Loyalty Program.
 What’s missing is the value proposition that will encourage the shopper to connect.
-There’s also a missing expectation of what will happen if they do text “Yes” to your shortcode.
+There’s also a missing expectation of what will happen if they do text “Yes” to your short code.

 A first step is to find focus in these efforts.

 Are you trying to provide a coupon, get an opt-in, share content, etc.?
 There are lots of reasons shoppers may want to connect, but focus on one.
 When it comes to opting-in, offer immediate value to the shopper since you know engagement, and likely purchase intent, are high.

 Many of these strategies focus on the moments between your shopper entering your store, and checking out.
 This assumes that the shopper who entered your store found something they wanted to buy.
 What about those who leave your store empty-handed?